Reviews You Can Rely On

 Mouth Circumference 13 in

 The Muck Boot Arctic Sport II Mid is a great women's rain boot with enough insulation for winter applications.
 The neoprene is 5mm thick and includes a fleece lining that can handle arctic temperatures while offering supreme waterproofing.
-Our testers easily kept dry, whether standing in an icy stream or dry land.
-We were impressed with the traction of the Arctic Sport II Mid, gifting some of the best grip we've seen yet on a variety of surfaces and terrain.
-This option has a workboot aesthetic that's very fitting for its durability, and it's likely to handle whatever weather you throw at it, especially if it involves snow or rain, but we'd keep your hiking on the shorter side.
+Our testers said, “These will easily keep you dry, whether standing in an icy stream or dry land.”
+We were impressed with the traction of the Arctic Sport II Mid, gifting some of the best grip we've seen yet on various surfaces and terrain.
+This option has a workboot aesthetic that's very fitting for its durability, and it's likely to handle whatever weather you throw at it, especially if it involves snow or rain.
+Still, we'd keep your hiking on the shorter side.

 The Arctic Sport II Mid lacks the versatility of other options, with the classic trade-off of waterproofness and breathability.
-On warmer days, you'll likely develop foot sweat quickly, making this model more of a cold-weather-only pair.
-If you're looking for a comparison, we'd steer you towards the Bogs Neo-Classic Tall, which is a similar class of insulated rain boot.
+You'll likely develop foot sweat quickly on warmer days, making this model more of a cold-weather-only pair.
+“This is more of a winter than rain boot,” our tester said.
+If you're looking for a comparison, we'd steer you towards the Bogs Neo-Classic Tall, a similar insulated rain boot class.
 The Arctic Sport II is a great option for cold, wet climates where the priorities are focused more on inclimate weatherproofness rather than hiking capability.

 Read more: Muck Boot Arctic Sport II Mid